Hank-M00dy/Obsidian-test-pages/content/Journal/Journal.md

 	- Due to many requests, grammar has been corrected on the index page and all pages going under final review (not including drafts) will be run through Grammarly

 - **After AI**
 	- Due to many requests, the grammar has been corrected on the index page.
-All pages going through final review (excluding drafts) will be checked with Grammarly.
+All pages going through the final review process (excluding drafts) will be checked with Grammarly.
-- *technically this correction was made with my self hosted LLM*
+- *Technically this correction was made with my self-hosted LLM*

 ---
 # 01/12/2024